gitelians/solana-pumpswap-trading-bot/README.md

 ## TRADING

 Copy your wallet private key converted in base64 in the .env file and run 'trading_bot.py' calling the .pkl file of the trained model to launch the trading bot.
+Add your Telegram data if you want to push notifications on a Telegram channel: uncomment this script in the end of 'trading_bot.py' to unlock it (lines 403-405).

 During trading 'active_positions.json' and 'positions_logs' will be created to respectively monitor live trading positions and record past trades.

+The bot sells if the price has doubled or lost 51%.